-- The UAE has a minister for happiness and wellbeing.
-It aims to become a top country in the world in terms of happiness!
+- The UAE government tries to make this country a top country in the world in terms of happiness.

-- There’s almost no tax in the UAE.
-The government introduced VAT on most of services and goods in 2018 at the low rate of 5%.
-But that’s it…you can keep everything you make!
+- The best point is that you should pay almost no tax in the UAE.
+Based on the government’s announcement in 2018 the VAT on most services and goods is at a low rate of 5%.

 However, these are only a few things you will enjoy in the UAE.
 There’s also more…

-Healthcare services are of highest quality in the UAE.
+Healthcare services are of the highest quality in the UAE.
 It should be said that there are more private hospitals than public in the country with both being great in terms of healthcare service.
-However, private medical cover is mostly for those who aren’t Emirati national.
+However, private medical cover is mostly for those who aren’t Emirati nationals.

 As well as some restrictions for drinking, there are some unusual restrictions in this country that you should know.
 You should pay attention that swearing, gossiping (both in real life and on WhatsApp), carrying food with poppy seeds, raising money for charity without a license, or taking photos of people without their permission can put you in jail.

 In addition to facing a five-figure fine, you may be forced to leave the country.
 Although there are some restrictions in the UAE, people from all around the world come to this amazing country because of its unique features and tremendous benefits.